rmathisen-aws/Monitoring_with_CloudWatch/README.md

 **Monitoring:** Enable Cloudwatch Detailed Monitoring

 By default, CloudWatch Data is available in 5 minute periods. \
-Enabling Cloudwatch Detailed Monitoring will cost more for data collection in 1 minute periods, which may be useful for any production workloads.
+Enabling Cloudwatch Detailed Monitoring **will cost more for data collection in 1 minute periods**, which may be useful for any production workloads.